MetodyPetrov/plant-store/README.md

 "npm start"

-20) The project should be now successfully setup and found running on the port that's displayed after doing the last step
+20) The project should be now successfully setup and found running on the port that's displayed after doing the last step;

+To login as an admin: username: 'Metodi', password: 'm'